NxPKG/khulnasoft-docs/content/cloudflare-one/policies/gateway/network-policies/ssh-logging.md

 If you enabled **SSH Command Logging** in an [Audit SSH policy](#7-create-an-audit-ssh-policy), you will need to generate an HPKE key pair and upload the public key to your dashboard.

-1. [Download](https://github.com/cloudflare/ssh-log-cli/releases/latest/) the Cloudflare `ssh-log-cli` utility.
+1. [Download](https://github.com/cloudflare/ssh-log-cli/releases/latest/) the Khulnasoft `ssh-log-cli` utility.

 2. Using the `ssh-log-cli` utility, generate a public and private key pair.